-"No other leader can go today.
-It's not worth it to drive all the way out there alone.
-I haven't made plans to meet up with any kids.
-They won't even notice if I'm not there.
-I've got so much work to catch up on, I just don't have time.
-The bell is gonna ring soon, I might not even make it by 3:45."
+“No other leader can go do contact work today.
+It’s not worth it to drive all the way out there alone.
+I haven’t made plans to meet up with any kids.
+They won’t even notice if I’m not there.
+I’ve got so much work to catch up on, I just don’t have time.
+The bell is gonna ring soon, I might not even make it by 3:45.”

 But then, I just got in the car and started driving.

 I tried to pray.
 But I felt guilty about not praying earlier in the day.

 “God won’t bless this contact work as much since I’m only praying in the car, right?
 I should have gotten up early this morning… and been fasting… and we should have done a prayer walk around the school last night.
 Aagghh.
 I’m such a failure.”

 Guilt distorts truth.
 Fear breathes lies.

 God whispered and reminded me, “I am for you, not against you.
 This is my business, not yours.”

 The fear melted away.
 I pulled in to an open visitor’s spot.
 Last year I learned not to park in the numbered spaces.
 The secretary who parks in 117 was a little upset when she returned from lunch and had to park in the gravel lot.

 I hurried in the front office to sign in and print off my name tag.
 Five minutes til the bell.
 I didn’t know where kids would be this year.
 New parking spots, new class schedules, and I had failed to ask any of my high school friends to meet me by the office.

 I could send some texts out, but who really wants to meet their YL leader by the office after the first day of school?
 I just sat alone on the bench in the hall and anxiously prayed.